Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

 x=10103,0
 ```

-### 12000-12999 Suplementary/Setup Pre-actions
+### `12000-12999` Suplementary/Setup Pre-actions

-#### `12000` Wait If No Target Found
+#### `12000` Wait if No Target Found

-- When executed before a new Attack ScriptType Actions like `Generic Target Type Attack Actions` and `AITargetTypes Attack Actions` the TeamType will remember that must wait 1 second if no target was selected.
+- When executed before a new Attack ScriptType actions like `Generic Target Type Attack` actions  and `AITargetTypes Attack` actions  the TeamType will remember that must wait 1 second if no target was selected.
 The second parameter is a positive value that specifies how much retries the Attack will do when no target was found before new Attack ScriptType Action is discarded & the script execution jumps to the next line.
 The value `0` means infinite retries.

 In `aimd.ini`:
 ```ini